ever4san/my-project/readme.txt

-Welcome to Git for Beginners MyProject!
+Welcome to Git for Beginners to show MyProject!

 Author: Sandeep Dhungana "SD" Kumar Dhungana